10 of the Most Deadly Animals Found in Montana: Montana’s Fearsome Fauna

 7. Elk (Cervus canadensis)

-Elk, while majestic and a popular sight for wildlife enthusiasts, can pose a threat if they feel threatened or during their mating season.
+They are majestic and a popular sight for wildlife enthusiasts, but they can pose a threat if they feel threatened or during their mating season.

 Habitat and Behavior